 MCRE marks the end of the zone of control for the MCR having the same reference number.
 If you do not use the MCRE, the remainder of the program is placed under the control of the MCR.
-You can make the MCRE conditional by placing a contact on the same network as the MCRE.
-Make user that the contact that controls the MCRE is not controlled by the MCR.
+You can make the MCRE conditional by placing a contact on the same net-